chihinch/Elemental-Attack/README.md

 - [ ] Gain health when a noble gas is captured
 - [ ] Track their electron gun's ammunition, disabling the gun if it's empty
 - [ ] Regain usage of the electron gun when their ioniser successfully hits an atom
-- [ ] Gain points for each atom that was pacified
+- [ ] Gain points for each atom that was neutralized
 - [ ] Lose the game when their health reaches zero

 Additionally, the project will include: